Martinique New York on Broadway, Curio Collection by Hilton: Thurman operation

-Developer Harold Thurman leased the building from Seasons Affiliates for 99 years in 1989, with plans to reopen the Martinique Hotel as a franchise of the Days Inn chain.
+The developer Harold Thurman leased the building from Seasons Affiliates for 99 years in 1989, with plans to reopen the Martinique Hotel as a franchise of the Days Inn chain.
 The Martinique sat vacant through the mid-1990s, even as Thurman gradually renovated the interior.
 By 1994, the renovation had stalled because of increasing costs, and the owner and lessee were involved in a legal dispute over the Martinique's renovation.
 For several years, Thurman struggled to obtain financing for the hotel.
 In 1996, Thurman announced plans to operate the shuttered Martinique as a 530-room Holiday Inn hotel as part of a franchise agreement.
+Workers began restoring the facade, replacing the roof tiles, and rearranging the interior layout.
 Preservationists expressed concerns that Holiday Inn would significantly modify the hotel's facade.
 The New York City Landmarks Preservation Commission designated the hotel as a New York City landmark on May 5, 1998.

 The Martinique reopened in October 1998 as the Holiday Inn Martinique on Broadway.
-At the time, rooms were being marketed at $215 to $295 per month, in what USA Today described as "a vivid manifestation of New York City's about-face".
-Carlson Hotels took over the hotel in 2005 and announced plans to renovate it as part of the Radisson chain.
+At the time, rooms were being marketed at $215 to $295 per night, in what USA Today described as "a vivid manifestation of New York City's about-face".
+Carlson Hotels took over the hotel in 2006 and announced plans to renovate it as part of the Radisson chain.
 The hotel was rebranded as the Radisson Hotel Martinique on July 1, 2006, and the guest rooms were extensively renovated.
 Carlson proposed adding 6000 ft2 of meeting space in the hotel.
 In addition, a bistro and a supper club opened within the hotel, supplementing a cafe and an Asian restaurant that already operated within the Martinique.
+The American Ryder Cup golf team was regularly announced at the Radisson Martinique, as in 2008, when Paul Azinger announced the names of four team members.
+The PGA Gallery at the Radisson Martinique was dedicated in 2011, marking the 95th anniversary of the PGA's establishment in the Martinique.

 In 2018, the hotel's lessees Herald Hotel Associates decided to instead partner with Hilton Hotels & Resorts, saying that the Radisson partnership was not as profitable as Herald Hotels had desired.
 The Hilton partnership included a $40 million renovation of the Martinique.
 The hotel joined Hilton's Curio Collection division on February 1, 2019, and was renamed the Martinique New York on Broadway, Curio Collection by Hilton.